buzurg2003/chat_bot/README.md

 ```console
 python train.py
 ```
-This will dump `data.pth` (Delete file if it exist) file.
+This will dump `data.pth` (delete existing file if it doesn't work) file.
 And then run
 ```console
 python chat.py
 ```